Detecting Where Effects Occur by Testing Hypotheses in Order: Discussion

-The policy-maker who began by asking \emph{where} effects occurred now has a principled answer.
+The adaptive $\alpha$-adjustment requires estimates of power at each level, which depend on assumptions about effect sizes and the test statistic's distribution.
+In many practical settings this requirement is moot: the error load is small enough that no adjustment is needed at all, as in all 25 MDRC studies.
+When adjustment is needed, the estimates need only be roughly right, since the sensitivity factor $\kappa_{\max}$ of Supplement Remark~\suppref{rem:sensitivity}{8} bounds how far they, and conditional validity, may drift before control is lost.
+Branch pruning provides a meaningful power gain, nearly doubling the number of true discoveries in the DPP simulation, at no cost to FWER control.

+The policy-maker who began by asking \emph{where} effects occurred now has an answer with an FWER guarantee.
+That answer is a location, not a verdict: a detection marks a block where the sharp null of no effect is rejected --- where at least one unit responded to treatment --- not the sign or magnitude of that response.
+Reading each detection alongside an estimate of that block's effect --- in the randomization-inference tradition, a Hodges--Lehmann point estimate and a confidence interval formed by inverting the same randomization tests \autocite[Chapter~2]{rosenbaum2002book} --- tells the policy-maker whether the program helped or hurt there, and by how much.
 The experiment's own structure --- its sites, cohorts, and blocks --- provides the hierarchy for testing, and the stopping rule provides the error control.
-What the standard adjustment discards as noise, the structured approach recovers as signal.
+What a bottom-up correction discards as noise, the top-down approach recovers as signal.